adventistchurch/alps-react/README.md

 ## Development with Docker

-If you want to develop the project using Docker, follow the below instructions
+If you want to develop the project using Docker, follow the below instructions.

 ### Requirements